FredericOdermatt/NLP_commonsense/README.md

 ```
 # Training JUSTers

+## Training on Google Colab

+Open [JUSTers/Justers_colab.ipynb](https://colab.research.google.com/github/FredericOdermatt/NLP_commonsense/blob/master/JUSTers/Justers_colab.ipynb) directly in google colab by clicking on this link.
+After training on colab you can download the trained model using rsync as described in the notebook.

+## Training on Leonhard

 Note: Before submiting the job to the Leonhard cluster the training script must once be executed locally `./train.sh OUT_DIR_NAME 16 5 5`.
 This allows the script to download required models to the cache at ~/.cache where it can read it from when training on the GPU.
 ```bash
 bsub -o test.out -R "rusage[mem=12000,ngpus_excl_p=1]" -J train_Justers -W 4:00 ./train.sh OUT_DIR_NAME 16 5 5